 \subsection{Masking}

 label{SUBsec:masking} Finally, our last step is to create galaxy mocks with the same footprint as the data.
 The angular mask of the DES Y3 \sample, described in Sect~\ref{sec:redfata}, has an area of $4\,108.47$ deg$^{2}$ and final ICE-COLA mocks must have the same characteristics with the same HEALPix resolution \verb|NSIDE=4096| as the data mask.
-To satisfy this and at the same time be efficient in creating as many catalogs as possible, four masks are placed on each full-sky light-cone.
+To satisfy this and at the same time be efficient in creating as many catalogs as possible, four masks are placed on each full-sky light cone.
 This allows us to go from having $488$ ICE-COLA runs to having $1\,952$ BAO galaxy mocks at the end, quadrupling the number of simulations.
-This is illustrated in Fig.~\ref{fig:Masking} where four DES Y3 BAO footprints are placed, without overlapping, in a full-sky light-cone.
+This is illustrated in Fig.~\ref{fig:Masking} where four DES Y3 BAO footprints are placed, without overlapping, in a full-sky light cone.
 Although this configuration of masks maximizes the number of mocks, on Sect.~\ref{sec:rep} we return to this and analyze the negative implications it has on the covariance matrix.